 These Los Angeles area hotels can offer you the space (and maybe even the entertainment) you need for your large family.
 Since all frog squads have their own unique needs, we've picked hotels with a wide range of amenities and price points.
 Let's hop to it!

 LA Hotels for Big Families

 Residence Inn Beverly Hills — With two-bedroom suites, a kitchen and two bathrooms, a family of six can spread out and save money with the complimentary breakfast.
-The hotel is 1 mile from Rodeo drive and centrally located for Los Angeles attractions.
+The hotel is 1 mile from Rodeo Drive and centrally located to Los Angeles attractions.

 LA Hotels for Big Families Near Universal Studios

 Hilton Los Angeles/Universal City (as low as $240 a night) — This hotel is within walking distance of Universal Studios.
 Don't want to walk?
 You can take the free shuttle!
 For a larger family, reserve the one-bedroom suite, with two queen beds and a queen sofa sleeper in the separate living area.
 The hotel has an excellent breakfast buffet to fuel up before you start your day.
 Book a breakfast package to get complimentary breakfast for two ... and don't froget that kids 5 and under eat for free with adults!
 You can take a break from the theme park to cool off in the pool or gather around the fire pits at night.